nathaniel-m/shopify-app-remix-mongodb/docs/SETUP.md

   - `SHOPIFY_API_VERSION`: Pre-filled to the latest version.
   - `MONGO_URL`: Mongo connection URL. *`mongodb+srv://<username>:<password>@<database>.<url.mongodb.net>/<db_name>`*
   - `LOGTAIL_PINO_KEY` : Source Token. *In the betterstack sources config*
+  - `ENCRYPTION_STRING` : String used for encrypyion service - if you lose this string all encrypted data is lost. keep it safe.

 - NPM Scripts

   - `dev`: Run in dev mode.